Fradantim/docker-workshop/exam/Readme.md

 ```

 The nginx configuration and `docker-compose.yml` information is provided, but `postgresql`, `mongo`, the java `sightings` app, the node js `cars` app, and the python `pictures` app must be provided as containers.

+How to compile and run each app is defined in their respective directory, but no information on how to build the container image is provided, that is up to you.

+Recommended images to use (non mandatory):

+- eclipse-temurin:21.0.3_9-jdk-jammy
+- eclipse-temurin:21.0.3_9-jre-jammy
+- mongo:latest
+- postgres:14.1-alpine
+- node:22-bookworm
+- python:3.12.6-bookworm

 Make sure to include all environmental variables, healthchecks and containers dependencies (initialization order) so all containers start correctly.